-on which, to my great and everlasting embarrassment, I missed 5 of 33 questions.
-In fact, I knew the answers to all of the questions, but instead of just answering with my first thought, I chose wrong answers based on what seemed like good, sound logic at the time.
+Recently, I was goaded mercilessly into taking an on-line American civics test (no longer available, 10/2020) on which, to my great and everlasting embarrassment, I missed 5 of 33 questions.
+In fact, I knew the correct answers to all the questions, but instead of just answering with my first thought, I chose wrong answers based on what seemed like good, sound logic at the time.
 Yeah, that worked for me.

 I was given a long time ago.
 A significantly updated version is reproduced here.
 Give it a shot and see how you do.
 Choose any five items.
 Enjoy.